 “We build leaders who create economic opportunity in their communities.”

-From these examples, we can see that a mission statement is a concise and clear expression of what an organization is trying to accomplish.
-Make it a short, yet powerful sentence that reflects your organization’s goals and values.
+These examples show that a mission statement is a concise and clear expression of what an organization is trying to accomplish.
+Make it a short yet powerful sentence that reflects your organization’s goals and values.

 While mission statements are often short, they can be as long as you want.